 High-speed color film or CCD (charge coupled device) cameras were used to collect data, and had problems with color fidelity.
 In addition, there were limitations to the process of superimposing images of different colors acquired with different probes within a single specimen.

 Imaging software that could quantitatively analyze samples prepared with fluorescent reagents was also limited because the existing image analysis systems were not optimized to work with fluorescent samples.
 Visual analysis is a labor- intensive and often subjective procedure, and in some cases, analysis of fluorescent samples was difficult and equivocal without the use of advanced fluorescence imaging capabilities.
 Researchers typically had to have a software development staff create their own in-house image analysis software.
+Fortunately today a number of software options are available from manufacturers, including Nikon's NIS-Elements microscopy software.

 The reagents and probes themselves were not sufficient for all applications.
 For instance, the efficiency of hybridization site detection decreased with decreasing probe size, creating significant limits to what could be observed via fluorescence microscopy.
 The number of differently colored fluorescent dyes was limited, and the photostability of the dyes was poor.
 But new developments in fluorescent dye technology and spin-off technology from the federally funded Human Genome Project are now having an impact.
 There are probes for all the human chromosomes and a growing number of new gene-specific probes are available.
 In situ hybridization kits and fluorescently labeled probes are commercially available from several companies.